ahmedkaludi/accelerated-mobile-pages/readme.txt

 * Fixed: Pagination not working for some websites #2241
 * Fixed: "Menu" option in Footer connected with Swift #2146
 * Added: Wistia Support #1875
-* Added: Add option in pagebuilder to give specific name to all modules #2251
+* Added: Add option in page builder to give the specific name to all modules #2251
-* Added: Compatiblity with Muffin Builder #2137
+* Added: Compatibility with Muffin Builder #2137
 * Fixed: AMPforWP Option panel styles are overriding other theme's options panel if both use Redux Framework #2121
 * Fixed: AMPforWP Option panel styles are overriding other theme's options panel if both use Redux Framework #2121
 * Added: Render all the AMP Components added in Post Editor #2216 #2228
 * Fixed: "Gap" Module of ThemeCo breaking the AMP pages #2220
-* Added: Search widget compatiblity #2143
+* Added: Search widget compatibility #2143
 * Added: Advertisement Module created in AMP Pagebuilder #2131
 * Fixed: Performance issue with the function `ampforwp_get_comments_gravatar` #2234
-* Fixed: Empty the amp pages, when the Clearfy html compress is enabled #2110
+* Fixed: Empty the amp pages, when the Clearfy HTML compress is enabled #2110
 * Fixed: The attribute 'value' appearing in tag 'a' throwing the validation error #2262
 * Fixed: Versioning of Styles and Scripts of redux-core #2126
 * Added: Related Posts based on X days #2132